PUBLISHER GARY S. SMOLKER’S COMMENTS:

 Previous posts also discuss quintessential experiences I have had in New York City, in New Orleans, in Chicago, in Toronto, in Paris, in Prague, in London, Moscow, Vienna, Rome, Cairo, Alexandria, Athens, and in Istanbul.

-Previous posts discuss what I have learned and experienced with respect to down to earth challenges such as (a) losing weight and (b) changing diet instead of taking pills to prevent heart attacks, strokes, diabetes and cognitive impairment.
+Previous posts discuss what I have learned through my own personal experience with respect to down to earth challenges such as (a) losing weight, (b) coping with the glut of available information regarding health and wellness, (c) dealing effectively and efficiently with the practices of the medical profession and (d) changing diet and lifestyle instead of taking pills to prevent heart attacks, strokes, diabetes and cognitive impairment.

-I try to connect people who are the best at what they do to the right people at the right time.
+I try to connect people who are the best at what they do and the best ideas to the right people at the right time.

-I seek to be part of the process by which great books, great films and the Internet bring people of our world closer together, connect them to themselves and to each other across cultures.
+I seek to be part of the process by which great books, great films, great ideas and the Internet bring people of our world closer together, and connect them to themselves and to each other.

 PUBLISHER GARY S. SMOLKER’S PHILOSOPHY: